-Comedians have long-used horse track lingo for one-liners and punchlines.
-“It’s girdle in the stretch,” comics have told drunken crowds, “and it’s gum sticking to the rail.
-Next up, see Filly Mignon in the Porterhouse Stakes!”
+For one-liners and punch lines, horse track lingo has long been used by comedians.
+"It's girdle in the stretch," comics have told drunken crowds, "and it's gum stuck to the rail.
+Next up, Filly Mignon in the Porterhouse Stakes!"

-It’s time to write it all down in one place.
-Here’s a guide to the most popular types of racehorse breeds in America, the United Kingdom, and elsewhere.
+Now is the time to put it all in one place.
+Below you'll find a guide to the types of racehorse breeds that are most in vogue in America, the United Kingdom, and other places.

 Thoroughbred

-Is it Western Europe, Asia, or Africa which is responsible for Thoroughbred racebooks, a billion-dollar economy built around the best breed of racehorse in the world?
+Is it really today's Western Europe, Asia, or Africa that is responsible for the multi-billion dollar Thoroughbred racetrack economy built around the world's finest racehorse breed?

 That depends on how far back in time we go.

-A stock of Arabian and Barb (African) horses were introduced to breeders in England in the 4th century.
-To encourage selective breeding of the superior bloodlines, King James and King Charles imported a total of 43 “Royal Mares” from which modern Thoroughbreds would spring.
-Centuries later, a total of 186 Thoroughbreds from England became the foundation of racehorse breeding in the United States.
+A variety of Arabian and Barb (African) horses were introduced to breeders in England in the 4th century.
+To ensure the careful breeding of these superior bloodlines, King James and King Charles imported some 43 "Royal Mares" from which modern Thoroughbreds would be bred.
+This decision had far-reaching effects.
+Centuries later, exactly 186 Thoroughbreds from England became the foundation of racehorse breeding in the United States.

 Thoroughbreds: Pure Bred and Hot Blooded

-Thunder Snow is another Thoroughbred colt with a temper.
-He earned a post at the 143rd Run for the Roses.
-But the 3-year-old was thunderously upset about the track at Churchill Downs, which was wet and soggy.
-Thunder Snow tried to buck his jockey right out of the gate, then had to be coaxed to the finish line long after the other animals had crossed.
+Thunder Snow is another Thoroughbred colt with a temperament.
+He earned a spot in the 143rd Run for the Roses.
+But the 3-year-old was very upset about the Churchill Downs track, which was wet and sloppy.
+Thunder Snow tried to ditch his rider right out of the gate, then had to be persuaded to stumble across the finish line long after the other horses had finished.

 Famous Thoroughbreds in History